makrai/notes/futrell-2501-linguists-stopped-worrying.md

       would be remiss to isolate itself intellectually
   * don’t look like existing theory
   * Language science already has contributed to the development of LMs
-  * LMs already have contributed insights about language
+  * LMs already have contributed insights about lang

-# 2 Statistical models of language have outperformed expectations
+# 2 Statistical models of lang have outperformed expectations

-## 2.1 A brief history of statistical language learning
+## 2.1 A brief history of statistical lang learning

 * The effective conclusion from the _Colorless green_ arguments was that linguistic structure could only be characterized in terms of formal systems, based on rules or constraints and operating over structured arrays of symbols (Chomsky, 1965)
-  * the expectation was that such systems would form the basis for language technologies such as machine translation and question answering systems (Hays, 1960; Winograd, 1972; Hutchins, 1981)
+  * the expectation was that such systems would form the basis for lang technologies such as machine translation and question answering systems (Hays, 1960; Winograd, 1972; Hutchins, 1981)
     * Hays, DG (1960) Linguistic research at the RAND corporation In Proceedings of the National Symposium on Machine Translation
-    * Winograd, T (1972) Understanding natural language Cognitive Psychology, 3(1):1–191
+    * Winograd, T (1972) Understanding natural lang Cognitive Psychology, 3(1):1–191
     * Hutchins, WJ (1981) The evolution of machine translation systems In Lawson, V, editor, Translating and the Computer: Practical Experience